-(1) 1The graduate school ChemPharm offers doctoral students at research institutes represented at the Natural Sciences Faculty IV - Chemistry and Pharmacy Universität Regensburg education in accordance with the most up to date research and teaching with the aim of conveying a doctoral degree in accordance with § 3.
-2 To further this, the doctoral student is to complete a structured doctoral program which should enable him or her to carry out scientific work independently with good scientific practices.
+(1) The graduate school ChemPharm offers doctoral students at research institutes represented at the Natural Sciences Faculty IV - Chemistry and Pharmacy the University of Regensburg education in accordance with the most up to date research and teaching with the aim of conveying a doctoral degree in accordance with § 3.
+To further this, the doctoral student is to complete a structured doctoral program which should enable him or her to carry out scientific work independently with good scientific practices.